Optimal Placement of Virtual Inertia in Power Grids: Optimal inertia allocation

-\item For sufficiently uniform ${\tr w_i}/d_{i}$ ratios, the problem \eqref{eq:MinOp1} is strongly convex.
+\item For sufficiently uniform $v_i/d_{i}$ ratios, the problem \eqref{eq:MinOp1} is strongly convex.
 We observe that the cost function $f(m)$ is fairly flat over the feasible set (see Figure~\ref{fig:2nodetrace}).

-\item For strongly dissimilar ${\tr w_i}/d_{i}$ ratios, we observe a less flat cost function.
-If the disturbance affects only one node, for example, ${\tr w_1}=1$ and ${\tr w_2}=0$, strong convexity is lost. \end{enumerate}
+\item For strongly dissimilar $v_i/d_{i}$ ratios, we observe a less flat cost function.
+If disturbance affects only one node, for example, $v_1=1$ and $v_2=0$, then strong convexity is lost. \end{enumerate}

-From the above facts, we conclude that the input scaling factors ${\tr w_i}$ play a fundamental role in the determination of the optimal inertia allocation.
-To obtain a more complete picture, we linearly vary the disturbance input matrices from $[{\tr w_1,w_2}] = [0,1]$ to $[{\tr w_1,w_2}] = [1,0]$, that is, from a disturbance localized at node 2 to a disturbance localized at node 1.
+From the above facts, we conclude that the input scaling factors $v_i$ play a fundamental role in the determination of the optimal inertia allocation.
+To obtain a more complete picture, we linearly vary the disturbance input matrices from $({v_1,v_2}) = (0,1)$ to $({v_1,v_2}) = (1,0)$, that is, from a disturbance localized at node 2 to a disturbance localized at node 1.
+For each value of $({v_1,v_2})$, we compute the optimal inertia allocation for the cost function with $N=L$ and $S=I_2$.
 The resulting optimizers are displayed in Figure~\ref{fig_simb} showing that inertia is allocated dominantly at the site of the disturbance, which is in line with previous case studies \cite{TSB-TL-DJH:15,AU-TB-GA:14}.
-Notice also that depending on the value of the budget ${m}_{\text{bdg}}$, the capacity constraints $\overline{m_i}$, and the ${\tr w_i}/d_{i}$ ratios, the budget constraint may be active or not.
+Notice also that depending on the value of the budget ${m}_{\text{bdg}}$, the capacity constraints $\overline{m_i}$, and the ${v_i/d_i}$ ratios, the budget constraint may be active or not.
 Thus, perhaps surprisingly, sometimes not all inertia resources are allocated.
 Overall, the two-area case paints a surprisingly complex picture.

-\subsection{A {\tr computational} method for the general case}
+\subsection{A computational method for the general case}

 In Subsections {\ref{subsec: analytic closed-form results} and \ref{subsec: two-area}}, we considered a subset of scenarios and cost functions that allowed the derivation of tractable reformulations and solutions of the inertia allocation problem \eqref{eq:MinOp1}.
 In this section, we consider the optimization problem in its full generality.
-Similarly as in Section~\ref{subsec: two-area} and {\tr in \eqref{eq:f}}, we denote by $P(m)$ the solution to the Lyapunov equation~\eqref{eq:MinOp1d}, and we express the cost function $\|G\|_2^2$ as a function $f(m)$ of the vector of inertia allocations.
+As in Section~\ref{subsec: two-area}, we denote by $P(m)$ the solution to the Lyapunov equation~\eqref{eq:MinOp1d}, and express the cost $\|\mathscr{G}\|_2^2$ as a function $f(m)$ of the vector of inertia allocations $m_i$.
+In the following, we derive an efficient algorithm for the computation of the explicit gradient $\nabla f(m)$ of $f(m)$ in \eqref{eq:f}.